GothenburgBitFactory/flod/src/README.md

     my_queue/active/*
     my_queue/archive/*
     my_queue/failed/*
+    my_queue/staging/*

-An event file is composed and written in a work directory, then moved into the 'my_queue' directory.
+An event file is composed and written in the staging directory, then moved into the 'my_queue' directory.
 It is not written directly into 'my_queue', which could mean it is processed before the write completes.
-Queues are only writable by the owner, which is the user running flod.
+Queues are only writable by the owner, which is the user running central.

 An event will sit in the queue until it is processed, which is dependent on whether the queue processor is running and whether the queue is hooked.
 The queue is therefore a spool.

-When an event file is processed, it is moved into the 'my_queue/active' directory.
+When an event file begins processing, it is moved into the 'my_queue/active' directory.
 On successful completion, it moves into 'my_queue/archive'.
 On error it moves to 'my_queue/failed'.
+Queues may be configured to not archive events.

 ## What is an event file?